SENIOR RESIDENTIAL

 Confidence leading shifts and supporting colleagues

-A genuine interest in helping young people develop confidence, independence and positive relationships
+A genuine investment in helping young people build confidence, independence and positive relationships

-A full UK driving licence is helpful for appointments and activities with young people.
+A full UK driving licence is helpful for activities and appointments with young people

 Why People Build Careers Here

-In residential childcare, the culture of the organisation shapes everything.
+In residential childcare, the culture of an organisation shapes everything, and this provider has built a reputation for doing it well:

-For Senior Residential Support Workers who want to keep learning, keep developing and still stay connected to the young people day to day… it’s a really good place to be.
+For Senior Residential Support Workers who want to keep learning, stay connected to the young people they care about and develop into more senior roles over time, this is a genuinely good place to build something long-term.

 Apply

-If you’re an experienced Residential Support Worker ready to step into a senior position, or already leading shifts and looking for a home where your experience is valued, we’d love to hear from you.
+If you are an experienced Residential Support Worker ready to step into a senior position, or already leading shifts and looking for a home where your experience is valued and your development taken seriously, we would love to hear from you.

-Apply through Indeed to learn more about the home and the team behind it.
+Apply through Indeed and we will be in touch to tell you more about the home and the team behind it.